IDFC Climate Facility

 Facilitation of access to International Climate Fund

-The Facility will support IDFC members willing to be accredited by the GCF.
+The Facility will support IDFC members willing to be accredited, access and manage Green Climate Fund resources by the GCF.

 The pilot phase started in September 2019.
 A gradual scale up of activities is expected until 2021 when the Facility will operate at full capacity.
 The Facility will take IDFC members to a higher level of partnership and cooperation.